The Last (album): Main singles

-"El Malo" was released as the fifth single in early 2010.
+"El Malo" was released as the fifth single on March 11, 2010.
 Initially, the song did not reach same success as the previous singles on the Hot Latin Tracks until it was re-released.
-The single became another top five hit, peaking at number five on Hot Latin Tracks and number one on the Tropical Airplay charts.
+It peaked at number 5 on the Billboard Hot Latin Tracks chart and at number 1 on the Billboard Tropical Songs charts.
+The music video was released on June 29, 2010.